IBM-Cloud/go-cloudant/README.md

 it to ease the usage of the Cloudant DB.
 Also, it tries to simplify the use of couchdb library by adding more native structs.

-The go-couchdb credit goes to `fjl/go-couchdb`
+The go-couchdb credits go to `fjl/go-couchdb` and `timjacobi/go-couchdb`

 This is a project using glide package management, you should do `glide update` once you change any of the dependencies in order to pass the build.